-Following the clean-energy financing proposal development process described above, proposals for new TOB programs were submitted by PG&E, SVCE, and SCE on April 15, 2022, with revisions submitted by PG&E, SVCE, and SCE on June 15, 2022.
+SCE on June 15, 2022.
 This section will first describe the TOB proposals and then provide a review of comments.
-At this time, the Commission directs the IOUs to work with SVCE to create a working group to continue to develop the TOB proposals, with a requirement that the IOUs and SVCE file a Joint TOB Proposal in this proceeding within 270 days after the issuance of this decision.
+At this time, the Commission directs the IOUs to work with SVCE to create a working group to continue to develop the TOB proposals, with a requirement that the IOUs and SVCE file a Joint TOB Proposal in this proceeding within 180270 days after the issuance of this decision.

 5.1.
-Pacific Gas and Electric Company Tariff On-Bill Proposal would aid in the development of the SVCE Proposal (discussed below in Section 5.3) and any others that may be proposed by FPIs.
-In PG&E's Revised Proposal, it stated that the Fixed Power Solutions program included in its 2022 Wildfire Mitigation Plan and 2023 General Rate Case (GRC) could be integrated into the Finance Platform to provide residential customers with the opportunity to utilize a direct install program, leveraging funding from the Fixed Power Solutions and Self-Generation Incentive Program funding.
-PG&E requests that the Commission approve a process by which PG&E can consider and approve financing programs via a Tier 2 advice letter process.
+Pacific Gas and Electric Company Tariff On-Bill Proposal

+PG&E states that its proposed Finance Platform will ease the expansion of its OBF program as well as the creation of TOB programs.
+In its original proposal, PG&E did not propose its own TOB program, and instead stated it would aid in the development of the SVCE Proposal (discussed below in Section 5.3) and any others that may be proposed by FPIs.
+In PG&E's Revised Proposal, it stated that the Fixed Power Solutions program included in its 2022 Wildfire Mitigation Plan and 2023 General Rate Case (GRC) could be integrated into the Finance Platform to provide residential customers with the opportunity to utilize a direct install program, leveraging funding from the Fixed Power Solutions and Self-Generation Incentive Program funding.144 PG&E requests that the Commission approve a process by which PG&E can consider and approve financing programs via a Tier 2 advice letter process.